pkgdown/in-header.html

 Concentration (PRED) profile as a function of time computed by NMsim modified models a (left) and b (right).
 The equivalence and robustness of the two modified models is supported by the matching results, corresponding to reduced PRED values for higher values of KASCALE (lower absorption rate).

-Drug-Drug Interaction (DDI)
+modify example: Drug-Drug Interaction (DDI)

 The effect of DDI on clearance (CL) and bioavailability (F1) is simulated for the following scenarios